 My grandfather became a butcher when he came to this country and began a grocery store, but he never slaughtered his own meat, though he sure was known for it.

-Everyone loved my uncle and papa’s stores and their meat was renown.
+Everyone loved my uncle and papa’s stores and their meat was renowned.
 That is what I know.

-I don’t know when I became aware of the concept of keeping kosher.
+I don’t know when I learned the concept of keeping kosher.

-I don’t know when I had my first taste of lobster, but I know my mother loved it.
+I don’t know when I first tasted lobster, but I know my mother loved it.

 In any case, I never really understood the kosher concept until I became friendly with a family from Israel when we were both studying in Fort Collins.